kodecocodes/swift-algorithm-club/Bubble Sort/README.markdown

 ### Implementation:

-The implementation will not be shown as the average and worst runtimes show that this is a very inefficient algorithm.
-However, having a grasp of the concept will help you understand the basics of simple sorting algorithms.
+The implementation will not be shown as the average and worst runtimes indicate that this is a very inefficient algorithm.
+However, grasping the concept will help you understand the basics of simple sorting algorithms.

-Bubble sort is a very simple sorting algorithm, it consists in comparing pairs of adjacent elements in the array, if the first element is larger, swap them, otherwise, you do nothing and go for the next comparison.
+Bubble sort is a very simple sorting algorithm, only comparing pairs of adjacent elements in the array.
+If the first element is larger, it is swapped; otherwise, nothing occurs and you move onto the next comparison.
 This is accomplished by looking through the array `n` times, `n` being the amount of elements in the array.

 ![animated gif of the bubble sort algorithm](https://s3.amazonaws.com/codecademy-content/programs/tdd-js/articles/BubbleSort.gif)

-This GIF shows a inverted implementation than
+This GIF shows an inverted implementation

 #### Example
-Let us take the array `[5, 1, 4, 2, 8]`, and sort the array from lowest number to greatest number using bubble sort.
-In each step, elements written in bold are being compared.
-Three passes will be required.
+Let us take the array `[5, 1, 4, 2, 8]`, and sort the array from lowest to highest using bubble sort.
+For each step, the elements written in bold are being compared.
+In this example, three passes will be required.

 ##### First Pass
-[ **5 1** 4 2 8 ] -> [ **1 5** 4 2 8 ], Here, algorithm compares the first two elements, and swaps since 5 > 1.
+[ **5 1** 4 2 8 ] -> [ **1 5** 4 2 8 ], Here, algorithm compares the first two elements and swaps them since 5 > 1.

 [ 1 **5 4** 2 8 ] -> [ 1 **4 5** 2 8 ], Swap since 5 > 4